777arc/textbook/content/pulse_shaping.rst

 Other Pulse-Shaping Filters
 ###########################

-Other filters include the Gaussian filter, which has an impulse response resmbling a Gaussian function, as well as the sinc filter, which is equivalent to the raised-cosine filter when :math:`\beta = 0`, and is more of an idealistic filter.
+Other filters include the Gaussian filter, which has an impulse response resembling a Gaussian function, as well as the sinc filter, which is equivalent to the raised-cosine filter when :math:`\beta = 0`, and is more of an idealistic filter.

 **********************************
 Roll-off Factor
 **********************************

 Let's look more into the parameter :math:`\beta`.
-It is a number betwee 0 and 1, and is called the "roll-off" factor, or sometimes "excess bandwidth".
+It is a number between 0 and 1, and is called the "roll-off" factor, or sometimes "excess bandwidth".
 It determines how fast, in the time domain, the filter rolls off to zero.
 Remember, to be used as a filter, the impulse response should decay to zero on both sides:

 .. image:: ../_static/rrc_rolloff.PNG
    :scale: 80 %